 Do I have other options besides a dedicated baby monitor or a security camera?

 As a matter of fact, you do.

-> You will also notice above some of the cameras are not dedicated baby monitors, but more security monitors meant for other purposes.
+You will also notice above that some of the cameras are not dedicated baby monitors, but more security monitors meant for other purposes.
 These can still work as baby cameras and work very well for monitoring your baby.
 You can even look outside the baby section for picture frame cameras or even an alarm clock with a camera.

-> What does VOX on a baby monitor mean?
+What does VOX on a baby monitor mean?

 VOX simply means voice-activated and will only turn on the baby monitor when the baby makes a noise like crying.
 The majority of the monitors above have this feature.